uraimo/SwiftyGPIO/README.md

 This functionality leverages the PWM to generate digital signals based on two patterns representing a 0 or a 1 value through a variation of the duty cycle.
 Let's look at a practical example to better understand the use case and how to use this signal generator:

-Let's consider for example the WS2812/NeoPixel, a led with integrated driver used in many led strips.
+Let's consider for example the WS2812/NeoPixel (see the dedicated [library](https://github.com/uraimo/WS281x.swift)), a led with integrated driver used in many led strips.

 This led is activated with a signal between 400Khz and 800Khz containing a series of encoded 3 byte values representing respectively the *Green*,*Blue* and *Red* color components, one for each led.
 Each bit of the color component byte will have  to be encoded this way: